jmacego/jmacego.github.io/about.md

+---
+layout: page
+title: About Me
+---
+## About Me
 Hi All!
 You must be a bit weird like me, I click on About Me pages, too.

 Professionally, I build, manage, and troubleshoot networks.
 I've worked on all sorts of networks over the past twenty years, and right now I work on the [Sohonet Media Network](https://www.sohonet.com "Sohonet's Website") that interconnects most of the top film and media companies in the world.
 We light a lot of fiber and I do a lot of BGP and MPLS to make everything do the thing.